 Basic Page Sidebar Menu Penn GSC

 Dissertation Boot Camp was created in 2005 to help students progress through the difficult writing stages of the dissertation process.
 By offering an environment and support for intense, focused writing time, the Camp provides participants with the structure and motivation to overcome typical roadblocks in the dissertation process.

-Each Boot Camp is limited to 20 participants and includes group meetings, individual writing consultations, and at least four hours of sustained writing each day.
+Participation is limited to 20 students and includes group meetings, individual writing support, and 3-7 hours of focused writing each day.

-Students must register in advance and attend all sessions.
+Students must apply in advance and attend all required sessions.

 Who Can Participate?

 Boot Camp is designed for students who have an approved dissertation proposal, have completed at least initial stages of their research, and who are actively working on drafts of a dissertation chapter or section.

 Because Boot Camp is limited to 20 students, priority is given to students who have not participated in a boot camp before.
 If you have participated in a previous two-week Boot Camp, you can request to be placed on a wait list and will be able to register if seats are available one week before the camp begins.